Insharah05678/Insharah05678/README.md

-- 👋 Hi, I’m Insharah Riaz @Insharah05678
+- 👋 Hi, I’m Insharah Riaz undergraduate student of Computer Science, enrolled in Jinnah University For Women.
+(Karachi, Sindh, Pakistan)
-- 👀 I’m interested in Front-End Developer & Graphics Designing
+- 👀 I’m interested in Front-End Developer, Graphics Designing, Python
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Andriod Studio Flutter (App development)
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me insharah.ir@gmail.com

 <!---
 Insharah05678/Insharah05678 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.